 The majority of Self-Directed IRA custodians are non-bank trust companies.
 The Self-Directed IRA custodian or trust company often has a banking relationship with a bank that holds the IRA funds in a special account.
 This account is known as an “omnibus account.”

-The omnibus account offers Self-Directed IRA clients with FDIC protection of IRA funds up to $250,000 in the account.
+The omnibus account offers clients with FDIC protection of IRA funds up to $250,000 in the account.

 For example, IRA Financial Trust is a non-banking IRA custodian.
-IRA Financial Trust partners with Northern Trust, a private bank, to offer a safe and secure way to make Self-Directed IRA investments.
-With IRA Financial trust (a self-directed IRA custodian), you can make both traditional and non-traditional investments.
+IRA Financial Trust partners with Capital One bank to offer a safe and secure way to make investments.
+With IRA Financial trust, you can make both traditional and non-traditional investments.

 You must thoroughly research which custodian you choose.
 Make sure they’re able to answer common questions regarding the self-directed IRA.
 Some good questions to ask your custodian include: